Why end of life caring matters

 Caring for someone who is dying can be very difficult.
 Often, people are caring for someone who is very close to them.
 This makes the end of life very emotional, which can be hard to cope with.
 Relationships can change significantly, and the caring role can become much more intense at this end of the caring journey.

 Although this can be a tough time for everyone involved, there are options available to make things a little easier.
 This can also be a time to make new memories or to say and do important things.
 Even in hard times, there can be moments of joy.
 Relationship may change, but this can also mean that they get stronger or more intimate.
+The information provided in the service is intended to encourage, not replace, direct patient-health professional relationships.

 How CarerHelp is funded